gameplaycolor/gameplaycolor/readme.md

 ### Beta

 1. Delete files which have been removed from Google Drive
-2. Ignore files in the Trash
-3. Update the details of the items in the cache
+2. Update the details of the items in the cache
-4. Should we always show all items in the cache but only let users select downloaded ones when offline?
+3. Should we always show all items in the cache but only let users select downloaded ones when ffline?
-5. Show loading text when the game list is loading
+4. Show loading text when the game list is loading
-6. Show some hint text when the game list is empty
+5. Show some hint text when the game list is empty

-7. Fix the grid view hit test
+6. Fix the grid view hit test
-8. Fix the off-by-one in the grid view paging calculations
+7. Fix the off-by-one in the grid view paging calculations

 ### Gamma